 Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
-Our programming employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
+The programming offered at our rehab employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 In choosing our center to recover from an addiction to meth, the following types of treatment are among those available to you so that you can learn to make the changes needed to achieve each one of your recovery goals:

 Inpatient detoxification: Long-term abuse of certain substances, such as meth, can cause a person’s body to become dependent on them.
-When this is the case, detox services become an important step in the recovery process.
+When this is the case, detox services, such as those offered at our treatment center, become an important step in the recovery process.
 Our inpatient detoxification is medically monitored and allows patients to have their bodies cleared of their substances of abuse so that they are able to effectively participate in our rehabilitation programming.

-Individual therapy: Wilmington patients are assigned a primary counselor upon admission to our center, and will be able to meet with this staff member as requested by the patient or as recommended by our team.
+Individual therapy: Patients at our rehab are assigned a primary counselor upon admission to our center, and will be able to meet with this staff member as requested by the patient or as recommended by our team.
 We believe that those looking to defeat an addiction to meth can greatly benefit from one-on-one time with a counselor, as these meetings can be a time to process feelings and emotions, set present and future goals, and talk through any experiences had while in our care.